 This appendix contains list of the performance-monitoring events that can be monitored with the IA-32 processors.
 In the IA-32 processors, the ability to monitor performance events and the events that can be monitored are model specific.
-Section A.1., "Pentium 4 and Intel Xeon Processor Performance-Monitoring Events", lists and describes the events that can be monitored with the Pentium 4 processors; Section A.2., "P6 Family Processor Performance-Monitoring Events", lists and describes the P6 family processors; and Section A.3., "Pentium Processor Performance-Monitoring Events that can be monitored with the P6 family processors; and section A.3., "Pentium Processor Performance-Monitoring Events", lists and describes the events that can be monitored with the P6 family processors; and Section A.3., "Pentium Processor Performance-Monitoring Events", lists and describes the events that can be monitored with the P6 family processors; and Section A.3., "Pentium Processor Performance-Monitoring Events", lists and describes the events that can be monitored with the P6 family processors; and Section A.3., "Pentium Processor Performance-Monitoring Events", lists and describes the events that can be monitored with the P6 family processors; and Section A.3., "Pentium Processor Performance-Monitoring Events", lists and describes the events that can be monitored with P6 family processors; and Section A.3., "Pentium Processor Performance-Monitoring Events", lists and describes the events that can be monitored with P6 family Processors.
+Section A.1., Pentium 4 and Intel Xeon Processor Performance-Monitoring Events, lists and describes the events that can be monitored with the Pentium 4 processors; Section A.2., P6 Family Processor Performance-Monitoring Events, lists and describes the events that can be monitored section A.3., Pentium Processor Performance-Monitoring Events, lists and describes the events that can be monitored with the P6 family processors; and Section A.3., Pentium Processor Performance-Monitoring Events, lists and describes the events that can be monitored with Pentium Processors.

 These performance-monitoring events are intended to be used as guides for performance tuning.
-The counter values reported are not guaranteed to be absolutely accurate and should be used as a relative guide for tuning.
+The counter values reported by the performancemonitoring events are approximate and believed to be useful as relative guides for tuning software.
 Known discrepancies are documented where applicable.